 5. Book Tours on Arrival

-Finding cheap meals on the Galapagos can be somewhat challenging, but not impossible.
-Isabela is your best bet for affordable food.
-I found it to be the most affordable of the islands in general.
-Around town, you can find a lot of places serving lunch specials for $8 USD.
-These include soup, an entrée, and dessert.
-I found it to be a great deal.
-There are also a couple of places on the outskirts of town that serve giant empanadas, stuffed with your choice of meats and veggies, for $1 USD/each.
+Finding affordable meals on the Galapagos Islands can be challenging, but with a little effort, it’s certainly possible.
+Isabela Island stands out as the most budget-friendly option for food.
+Around the town, you’ll find a variety of eateries offering lunch specials for around $8 USD, which typically include soup, an entrée, and dessert—a great deal.
+If you’re in the mood for something quick and tasty, there are also a couple of spots on the outskirts of town where you can pick up giant empanadas stuffed with your choice of meats and vegetables for just $1 USD each.

 7. Free Activities in the Galapagos

 Most activities in the Galapagos require you to be with a naturalist guide.
-This is to make sure all rules of the Galapagos National Park are abided by and for the protection and conservation of wildlife.
-That being said, there are still a handful of free and/or cheap activities you can take advantage of when exploring the Galapagos on a budget.
+This is essential for ensuring that the Galapagos National Park regulations are followed and for safeguarding the unique wildlife of the islands.
+However, there are still plenty of free and low-cost activities that allow you to enjoy the natural beauty of the Galapagos when exploring on a budget.

 Have you been to the Galapagos?
 Do you have any tips for traveling the Galapagos on a budget?
 If you’ve enjoyed this post, please leave a comment or share using the social media buttons below.
 For the perfect land-based itinerary, continue to my post, “The Ultimate Galapagos Land-Based Itinerary“.